 Successful completion of a Writing Intensive course with a C- or better fulfills the GWAR for undergraduate students.

-According to CSU Executive Order 665, students who do not pass the EPT and/or ELM are required to enroll in the appropriate preparatory courses in their first semester of enrollment.
+According to CSU Executive Order 665, students who receive certain placement scores on the EPT and/or ELM are required to enroll in the appropriate preparatory courses in their first semester of enrollment.
 All preparatory courses must be completed within the student’s first year of enrollment; otherwise, the student will not be allowed to continue at the University, resulting in Administrative Disqualification.

 If students are administratively disqualified, they will be required to complete General Education English and/or mathematics requirements at a community college with a “C-“ or higher grade before returning to the University.
-The EPT scores and the appropriate course placement is shown below.
+The EPT and ELM scores and the appropriate course placement are shown below.

 The ELM examination tests for entry level mathematics skills acquired through three years of rigorous college preparatory mathematics coursework (normally Algebra I, Algebra II, and Geometry).
 All undergraduate students must take the test or be exempted from it prior to placement in appropriate university mathematics coursework.

-To register for the test go to the Testing Center, LSN Hall 2302, (916) 278-6296 or register online at http://www.csus.edu/testing by the deadline dates.
-Students who need special accommodations because of disabilities should get a clearance from the Office of Services to Students with Disabilities, LSN Hall 1008, (916) 278-6955.
+To register for the EPT and/or ELM, go to the Testing Center Web site at http://www.csus.edu/testing and register online by the registration deadline dates.
+Students who require special accommodations because of disabilities should contact the office of Services to Students with Disabilities, Lassen Hall Room 1008, (916) 278-6955.
 Suitable paperwork must then be submitted by the SSWD office to the Testing Center by the deadline test date selected.

 Any of the following exempts you from the ELM: